 6M.
-Doctor Who - The Awakening
+The Awakening

 In a farm Jane Hampden is looking for Ben Wolsey as three men on horseback charge in to the farmyard, dressed as soldiers from the English Civil war.
 She hides from them in a barn, where Colonel Ben Wolsey finds her.
 She urges another of the soldiers - Sir George Hutchinson - to stop the war games.
 Sir George is trying to get Jane to be involved in the war games.
 Everyone in the village is involved in the war games, and Sir George has isolated the village from the outside world; no-one can enter or leave.